CodeYourFuture/curriculum/content/en/js3/blocks/fetch-films/index.md

 4. Use:

-- fetch to get the data
+- `fetch` to get the data
-- async/await to make sure the function waits for the fetch to complete before trying to get the json data from the response
+- `async`/`await` to make sure the function waits for the fetch to complete before trying to get the json data from the response
-- response.json() to get the data from the response
+- `response.json()` to get the data from the response
 - a `try...catch` block to handle any errors that might occur

   {{</tab>}}